 1. Personal : finding shoes from Jones Bootmaker

-I love particular pair of shoes I bought on a whim from Jones about 3 years ago.
+I love a particular pair of shoes I bought on a whim from Jones about 3 years ago.
 I was not impressed/quite sad that the heel splits quite quickly.
 I went back to them sometime ago and asked what could be done – apparently not a lot.
 Despite the heel issue they are sooo comfortable that I bought a second pair about a year ago as I was passing by the shop and spotted the same style.
 Now they are coming to the end of their life, so I decided to repeat the exercise in lockdown by ordering online.
 I knew the style (or so I thought) and the size and colour.
 I went on the Jones website, checking that I was on the correct website and not a look-alike one, searched high and low, tried using the filters eg style and price and eventually found two near-similar looks.
 But I was not convinced that they were 'the' shoes and I'm not the world's best 'returner' of items bought online so didn't want to make a mistake.
 I decided I was not prepared to order them as I was adamant I wanted the same thing again (comfortable shoes, the best ever!).
 I persevered with search, but this time found my current shoes and eventually a number inside which might or might not have been useful.
 Back to website, and entered the number and up came the shoes (not either of the pairs found earlier which appeared to be similar).
 Double check images carefully and style (zip down one side).
 Convinced, so I buy two pairs.
 They arrive - they are right.

 2. Work-related: Finding an Alison Hicks article.